Zeekr 7X: Australia

 The Zeekr 7X pricing and specifications for the Australian market was revealed in August 2025 and customer deliveries commenced in October 2025.
+It is available with three variants: RWD, Long Range RWD, and Performance AWD.
+In March 2026, the Black Special Edition model based on the Performance AWD variant was introduced, features black exterior accents and Onyx Black is the sole exterior colour choice.

+New Zealand

-It is available in three variants, which are RWD, Long Range RWD, and Performance AWD.
+The Zeekr 7X pricing and specifications for the New Zealand market was revealed in September 2025 and customer deliveries commenced in November 2025.
+It is available with three variants: RWD, Long Range RWD, and Performance AWD.

 Powertrain

-The single-motor version of the Zeekr 7X features a 310 kW electric motor on the rear axle, while the all-wheel-drive version adds a 165 kW motor to the front axle for a total of 475 kW output.
+The single-motor version of the Zeekr 7X features a 310 kW electric motor on the rear axle, while the all-wheel-drive version adds a 165 kW motor to the front axle for a total output of 475 kW.

 The 75 kWh battery uses Zeekr's 5.5C lithium iron phosphate (LFP) battery produced by Viridi E-Mobility Technology (VREMT), an affiliate of Geely Holding, which is capable of charging from 10% to 80% in 10.5 minutes.
 The range for the single-motor version is 605 km under CLTC standards, with a 0–100 km/h acceleration time of 5.8 seconds.
-The 100 kWh nickel manganese cobalt (NMC) battery is developed by CATL and branded as the Qilin battery.
+The 100 kWh nickel manganese cobalt (NMC) battery is developed by CATL and branded as the Qilin battery, which can charge from 10% to 80% in 15 minutes.
 It offers a range of up to 780 km in the single-motor version, with a slightly faster acceleration of 5.7 seconds.
 The dual-motor version has a reduced range of 705 km, and is able to accelerate from 0–100 km/h in 3.8 seconds.